JB Insights

 Can India be a jewellery design powerhouse?

-Exporting diamonds, jewellery to Dubai, UK, USA and other markets globally doesn’t serve the purpose of promoting Indian designers.
-And, most importantly we are not exporting unique, haute couture jewellery – it is mostly fast selling items aggressively priced.
+Exporting diamonds and jewellery to Dubai, the UK, the USA and other markets globally doesn’t serve the purpose of promoting Indian designers.
+And, most importantly, we are not exporting unique, haute couture jewellery – it is mostly fast-selling items aggressively priced.
 This does not help in promoting the talent and creativity of jewellery designers.

 Trade associations also need to do much more to drive growth and excellence in jewellery design.
 While there have been encouraging initiatives in jewellery design education and designer awards, we still have a long journey ahead before India can establish itself as a global force in jewellery design.